• HAR KI DUN TREK

 • Transport service from Dehradun to Dehradun in a Tempo Traveler

 • Accommodation for 6 Nights on triple sharing: 2 Nights in a Hotel & 4 Nights Camping.
+(Additional cost of Rs.
+2800 for double and Rs.
+5500 for single occupancy)

 • Meals from Day 1 Dinner to Day 7 Breakfast will be served.
 Veg Meals with Egg options can be served.
 Jain meals can be arranged on request.